-As summer approaches and temperatures heat up, I want to take the time to remind you to be on the watch for algae blooms when recreating in Oregon lakes, rivers and reservoirs.
+As temperatures heat up during spring and summer, be on the watch for algae blooms when recreating in Oregon lakes, rivers and reservoirs.

-When an algae bloom is detected and lab results show that cyanobacteria or their toxins are present, the Oregon Harmful Algae Bloom Surveillance (HABS) program issues a health advisory warning people to stay out of affected water to avoid illness.
+When an algae bloom is detected and lab results show that cyanobacteria or their toxins are present, OHA issues a health advisory warning people to stay out of affected water to avoid illness.

 We send health advisories via the media, email, and we post this information here on the HABS website.
 Sign up to receive email alerts.